-Lecture Exams: Questions will be in multiple choice, matching and true/false format.
+Lecture Exams: Each exam will consist of 50 questions, 2 points per question.
+Questions will be in multiple choice and true/false format.
 Students are not permitted access to any kind of materials or notes during these exams.
 Exam questions are generated by the course instructor and the focus should be given to the lecture notes when studying.
 Exams are NOT cumulative and there is no final comprehensive examination.
-Students will take exams using laptop computers and will be allowed 30-50 minutes to complete each exam depending on the number of questions.
+Students will take exams in the same room where weekly lectures are held and will be allowed 50 minutes to complete the exam.